Skip to content

 Webhook trigger

-A local HTTP URL with a per-workflow secret.
-Posting a JSON object to the URL starts a workflow run and passes the payload into the run prompt.
+A Desktop loopback or Cloud public HTTP endpoint with a per-workflow secret.
+Posting an authenticated JSON object to the URL starts a workflow run and passes the payload into the run prompt.

 Run